leordev/dwa-starter/README.md

+# DWA Starter React

+Decentralized Web App: it's a Web5 Progressive Web App.

+## Why PWA?

+It's a perfect match with Web5 DWNs since a PWA can work offline and DWN has a synced local storage.

-# React + TypeScript + Vite
+## React + Vite-PWA

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This repo was created with vite-pwa, check the default instructions below.

-## Expanding the ESLint configuration
+### Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type aware lint rules: